AnthonyGunadi/GUNADI_Titan_ForPerformance/README.md

 Hi!
 I’m Anthony Gunadi, the composer of Titan.
 The Ableton project file includes the electronic track, click track, and effects automation.
-The score is included in the zip folder.
+The score is included in the folder too.
 Thank you for your interest in performing this piece!

 IMPORTANT: If you have any questions or need assistance, do not hesitate to email me at anth.gunadi@gmail.com.
 I would also be happy to listen in on a rehearsal, help promote your performance, and possibly attend in person!